-‘Operation Halloween’ Helps to Protect Kids from Sex Offenders on Halloween
+‘Operation Halloween’ Helps to Protect Kids From Sex Offenders on Halloween

 My family doesn't live in a bubble.
 We go outside, we explore, we do things in our community and we don't let the ugliness of the world stop us from enjoying life and doing things.
 But, we've definitely become more aware of our surroundings, especially since becoming parents.

-With Halloween just a few weeks away, you might be thinking ahead and concerned about the problem of sex offenders in our neighborhoods, especially on a night when a lot of little ones will be going house to house for treats.
+With Halloween just a few weeks away, you might be thinking ahead and concerned about the problem of sex offenders in area neighborhoods, especially on a night when a lot of little ones will be going house to house for treats.
 The answer to your concerns is something called "Operation Halloween."
 Operation Halloween was put into place by the New York State Department of Corrections and Community Supervision and they're taking the safety of our kids very seriously.
 Sex offenders under the supervision of DCCS will be closely monitored on Halloween night to help make sure that kids and their parents are able to enjoy safe Halloween activities in our neighborhoods.

 The state Division of Criminal Justice Services has also created a Facebook page to help parents access info about medium- and high-risk sex offenders who live among us.
 If you'd like to take a look at it, the Sex Offender Locator Application is accessible via the New York State Public Safety Facebook page.